adon-cloudcannon/landing-page-test/src/collections/posts/new-features-update-and-visualize-your-branches-with-cloudcannon-projects.md

 cta:
   title: Branch and merge your website
   body_text: >-
-    If your team frequently tests new content ideas and dev features on your site, check out how CloudCannon’s Projects can help you!
+    Test new content ideas and dev features on your site, with CloudCannon’s Projects!
   button:
     content:
       link: https://cloudcannon.com/documentation/articles/create-a-project/